CodyNicholson/Backend_Development_Notes/Complexity_Theory/linearSearchCaseStudy.md

-#Linear Search - Case Study
+# Linear Search - Case Study

 We have an array of unsorted items/integers

-We want to fina a given item
+We want to find a given item

 If we know the index of the item, we can get it in O(1) constant time complexity